 - parental permission is obtained

-- the content of activities is monitored
+- the content of the activities undertaken are monitored